 It doesn’t work like that?

-That’s why even the simplest thing – bringing paperwork to FedEx – has been stuck on my to-do list.
+That’s why even the simplest thing – bringing my completed paperwork to FedEx – has been stuck on my to-do list for two weeks.

 I need to get better at small steps.
 And being ok with those small steps.

-And not getting sidetracked by making endless bubbles.
+And not get sidetracked by making endless bubbles.